kbenitez29/AWS-Containerized/README.md

 - Public subnets are used for internet-facing components
 - Private subnets are used for internal services
 - A NAT Gateway allows private resources to access the internet when needed
+- Public subnets are associated with a route table that allows outbound internet access through an Internet Gateway.

 ## Technologies